oil painting for beginners: a step-by-step tutorial to start painting

 light and ventilation

 The perfect light for painting is a north light window.
-If you are starting oil painting for beginners any natural daylight is good.
+When you are learning to oil paint, any natural daylight is good.

 The next best option is using daylight light bulbs to light your painting area.
-Florescent bulbs will skew your painting colors so they don't look good in natural daylight.
+Fluorescent bulbs will skew your painting colors so they don't look good in natural daylight.

 Make sure you have good ventilation in your painting area.